-EXPERIMENT #18: The Darlington
+EXPERIMENT #19: THE DARLINGTON

 This circuit is very similar to the last one.
-Connect the wires according to the Wiring Checklist and press the switch, hold it down for several seconds.
+Connect the components and press the switch, hold it down for several seconds.
 The LED will slowly light up.
 Release the switch and the LED stays lit.

 Take a look at the schematic.
-All the current flowing through the emitter of NPN1 will flow to the base of NPN2.
-So the current flowing into the base of NPN1 will be amplified twice, once by each transistor.
+All the current flowing through the emitter of the left transistor will flow to the base of the right transistor.
+So the current flowing into the base of the left transistor will be amplified twice, once by each transistor.
 This configuration is called the Darlington configuration.
 It has very high current gain and very high input resistance at the base.
 Since there are now two transistors to turn on, the capacitor voltage must exceed 1.4V before the LED will start to light.
-And since the input current to the base is so small it will take much longer to discharge the capacitor.

-But the circuit is functionally the same as Experiment 17 and the LED will eventually go dark, though it may take a few minutes.
+And, since the input current to the base is so small, it will take much longer to discharge the capacitor.
+But the circuit is functionally the same as Experiment 18 and the LED will eventually go dark, though it may take a few minutes.
 You can experiment with changing some of the component values if you like.